TokaiApp/Screenshot2Code/README.md

 - HTML: .html, .htm
 - CSS: .css
 - XML: .xml
+If there are other languages you would like to be added, please contact us!

 #### Authorship
 This project is led by [Seth Harding](https://linkedin.com/in/SethHasi) from [DXDR](https://dxdr.ai).
-DXDR is developing a proprietary notetaking software - DragonNote - for programmers.
 For more information or to find out how to contribute to Screenshot2Code, please email me: seth@dxdr.ai